mcmtroffaes/pycddlib-standalone/README.md

 and is suitable for installation of pycddlib on systems where cddlib and gmp cannot be installed, such as for instance Google Colab.

+The pycddlib-standalone package is only meant for environments such as Google Colab, that have a compiler, but that cannot handle binary dependencies otherwise.
+In particular,
+**packages should not depend on pycddlib-standalone**.

 * Download: https://pypi.org/project/pycddlib-standalone/#files

 * Documentation: https://pycddlib.readthedocs.io/en/latest/